spencerhcheng/holberton-system_engineering-devops/other/agreement_summaries.md

     - Sleeping is disrespectful, and not permitted.
   - Breaking any of these rules will earn you a strike.

+- **Post-Course**
+  - Failing to respond to an email from App Academy in 48 hours will earn you a strike.
+  - Every additional 2 days that you do not respond will earn you an additional strike.

 #### Zero Tolerance for Harassment

 App Academy is a respectful and welcoming environment for all.
 We have a zero-tolerance policy toward discrimination and all forms of harassment, including but not limited to discrimination based on gender, sexual orientation, race or religious affiliation.